Australian Institute of Health and Welfare (2021) Indigenous community safety, AIHW, Australian Government, accessed 07 December 2022.

 In response to COVID-19, there have been various restrictions implemented across Australia in order to limit the spread of the disease.
 There is the potential that these restrictions have impacted the criminal justice system, although no analysis in relation to Indigenous Australians has yet been undertaken.
 Additionally, in March 2020, the NSW Government amended the Crimes (Administration of Sentences) Act 1993 to allow for early release of vulnerable, low risk inmates to reduce the risk of exposure to COVID-19 if an outbreak were to occur (NSW DCJ 2020).
 In the meantime, NSW corrective services is closely monitoring COVID-19 risks in the community, and is ready to adjust operations as necessary (NSW DCJ 2021).

 For more information on Indigenous community safety, see:

-For more information on Indigenous justice and safety, see:
+For more information on contact with the justice system, see:

-AIHW (Australian Institute of Health and Welfare) 2017.
-Aboriginal and Torres Strait Islander health performance framework 2017: supplementary online tables.
-Cat. no. WEB 170.
+AIHW & NIAA (Australian Institute of Health and Welfare & National Indigenous Australians Agency) 2020.
+Aboriginal and Torres Strait Islander Health Performance Framework.
 Canberra: AIHW.

-SNAICC (Secretariat of National Aboriginal and Islander Child Care) 2015.
-Pathways to safety and wellbeing for Aboriginal and Torres Strait Islander children.
-Melbourne: SNAICC.
+SNAICC (Secretariat of National Aboriginal and Islander Child Care) 2017.
+Understanding and applying the Aboriginal and Torres Strait Islander Child Placement Principle.
+Viewed 16 June 2021.